drkvogel/bb-quizzes/notes/do.md

     js keeps it roughly square but that is not exactly what we want, too much whitespace at the bottom for a start abandon button vanishes

-2nd to last image (coloured squares) bottom grid not aligned with image map

-hoops: image stops stretching horizontally because .container has a set width - clear this and it will stretch the whole width

-    @media (min-width: 768px)
-    .container {
-        width: 750px;
-    }

 /home/cbird/Projects/general/dev/web/responsive/responsive.md